False Invoices from Commercial Registry

-After your company has been registered with the Commercial Registry (Handelsregister), fraudsters like to turn up sending fake invoices to founders of a company trying to get money with dishonest intention.
-One of our clients has even received ten of these false invoices.
+After your company has been registered with the Commercial Registry (Handelsregister), fraudsters like to turn up sending fake invoices to founders of a company and want your money in dishonest intention.
+One of our clients has received ten such false invoices.

 So it is always true: Caution is better than leniency!
 Here you can find out what the false documents look like and how not to fall for the fraudsters.